Location- and scale-free procedures for distinguishing between distribution tail models: Abstract

 \section{Abstract}

-We consider the problem of distinguishing between two classes of distribution tails, under the assumption that tails from one class are lighter than tails from another.
-Except the distribution that we use for separating these two classes, we do not assume that the distributions belong to any of the maximum domains of attraction.
-Two tests are proposed: a scale free and a scale and location free, and their asymptotic properties are established.
-The efficiency of the developed tests in comparison with the tests proposed in the literature is examined on the basis of a simulation study.
-We also apply our tests to real data on human mortality at extreme age in US. \keywords{Distribution tail \and extremes \and hypothesis testing \and Gumbel maximum domain of attraction \and scale free test \and scale and location free test} \subclass{62G32}
+{We consider distinguishing between two distribution tail models when tails of one model are lighter (or heavier) than those of the other.
+Two procedures are proposed: one scale-free and one location- and scale-free, and their asymptotic properties are established.
+We show the advantage of using these procedures for distinguishing between certain tail models in comparison with the tests proposed in the literature by simulation and apply them to data on daily precipitation in Green Bay, US and Saentis, Switzerland.}